autorope/donkeydocs/docs/guide/path_follow/path_follow.md

 Similar to the deep learning template, we have 3 modes of operation:

-- In **User** mode you manually control the car.
+- In **User** driving mode you manually control the car.
 Again similar to the deep learning template, you can use the web controller and/or a game controller to steer, apply throttle and choose actions using buttons.
 - In **Autosteering** mode the car will try to follow the set of recorded waypoints, but it will only control steering; you still control throttle manually.
 This is a good mode to start in when following the path as you can safely stop the car by letting off the throttle.
 It's also helpful in determining the maximum speed at which the car can reliably follow the waypoints.
 - In **Autopilot** mode the car will try to follow the set of recorded waypoints by controlling both steering and throttle.
 This is fully autonomous.
 To stop the car use your controller to end User mode.